Prithvijai/rl_project_diffusion_policy_visuomotor/README.md

 ## Project Report: Visuomotor Policy Learning via Action Diffusion

 ### 1. Abstract
 This project implements **Diffusion Policy**, a novel reinforcement learning framework that generates robot action sequences by iteratively denoising random noise.
-We applied this method to the **Push-T block manipulation task**, training a UR5 robotic arm to push a T-shaped block into a target zone using only visual feedback.
+We applied this method to the **Push-T block manipulation task**, training a UR5 robotic arm to push a T-shaped block into a target zone using only state/visual feedback.
 The system was validated in both 2D (Gym-PushT) and 3D (NVIDIA Isaac Sim) environments.

 ### 2. Methodology